-The International Day for the Eradication of Poverty is celebrated every year on October 17 throughout the world.
-In 1993 the UN General Assembly, by resolution 47/196, designated this day to promote awareness of the need to eradicate poverty and destitution in all countries.
+The International Day for the Eradication of Poverty has been observed every year since 1993, when the United Nations General Assembly, by resolution 47/196, designated this day to promote awareness of the need to eradicate poverty and destitution in all countries.

 Fighting poverty remains at the core of the Millennium Development Goals (MDGs) and the development of the post-2015 development agenda.